First Trimester of Pregnancy: Weeks 1 through 13 of Pregnancy

 The second trimester begins on week 14 and lasts until the end of week 27.
 The third trimester begins on week 28 and lasts through week 40+.

-Many normal pregnancies go beyond 40 weeks and, depending on your provider, you may deliver your baby up until 42 weeks of Unwashed produce.
+Many normal pregnancies go beyond 40 weeks and, depending on your provider, you may deliver your baby up until 42 weeks.

 By the time you take a pregnancy test you will probably already be several weeks into your 1st trimester of pregnancy and have experienced some early signs of pregnancy.
 A pregnancy test measures your HCG hormone (human chorionic gonadotropin) by blood or urine.
 You may have a positive pregnancy test before you notice any signs that you are pregnant!